בס״ד - BS"D

 Moses said before G-d: Master of the Universe, show him to me.
 G-d said to him: Return behind you.
 Moses went and sat at the end of the eighth row in Rabbi Akiva's study hall and did not understand what they were saying.
 Moses' strength waned as he thought his Torah knowledge was deficient.
 When Rabbi Akiva arrived at the discussion of one matter, his students said, "My teacher, from where do you derive this?
 Rabbi Akiva told them: It is a halakha transmitted to Moses from Sinai.
 When Moses heard this, his mind was put at ease, as this was part of the Torah he would receive."

 Those couples who are careful about the laws of modesty are like the holy couples that came before King David.
-See this essay: King David's Lineage.
-These holy couples will merit to be placed in Hashem's Sefer Torah.
-As it says in the above Gemara, Hashem ties the crowns to the letters as if Hashem rewards these couples with unbelievable Torah growth, and with high-caliber children, who will grow to be prophets, great Talmidei Chachamim, and righteous and holy individuals.
-And this is how you bring up and raise an upright and holy family.
+Please take a look at this essay: King David's Lineage.
+These holy couples will merit being inscribed in Hashem's Sefer Torah.
+As it says in the above Gemara, Hashem ties the crowns to the letters as if Hashem rewards these couples with unbelievable Torah growth, and high-caliber children, who will grow to be prophets, great Talmidei Chachamim, and righteous and holy individuals.
+And this is how you raise an upright and holy family.

-So, My Holy Nation -- Reserve and earn your seats in Hashem's Living and Breathing Sefer Torah!!
+My Holy Nation -- Reserve and earn your place in Hashem's Living and Breathing Sefer Torah!!

 Shmuel Katanov